Each fruit and vegetable has a prime time when it's at its seasonal best. This means they tend to be cheaper and taste better.

 The flavours of the month for April are Cauliflower and Cucumber.
 Below are some tasty recipes for you to try!

 Sue's tasty beetroot cake recipe from the final week of the weight loss workshop:

-A Healthy diet is all about getting the right balance of nutrients.
+A healthy diet is all about getting the right balance of nutrients.
 Sometimes that can be difficult to work out when you are thinking about what to cook for dinner or what to put in a lunch box, so here are a few simple recipes to try out at home.

 Also remember to try and add in your five a day portions of fruit and vegetables and keep an eye on your portion sizes.
-Here is a guide to work out your portion sizes and a food diary if you want to keep track of what your eating:

 If you're looking for healthy snacks to eat during the day try a handful of mixed nuts (unsalted) or seeds.
 A banana or oatcakes spread with peanut or cashew butter is also a great healthy snack.
 Click here for more healthy snack ideas.